YairMassri/web1100_final-exam/test1.md

 3. Use the following three variables to print a string to the console that makes sense.
     ```javascript
-    var a = " and I create web applications."
+    var a = " and I create web applications.";
     var job = "Web Developer";
     var b = "Hello, I am a ";
     ```